adarrrshc/botmodules/README.md

 # botmodules

-module for attendancebot in telegram.
+module for attendancebot in telegram